EASS-HIT-PART-A-2025-CLASS-VIII/sim-device-control/README.md

 **Project Internals**

 As of now the project contains:
-- Python fastapi backend
+- Python FastAPI backend
-- Typescript React as a UI framework and Vite as a building tool and development server
+- TypeScript React as a UI framework and Vite as a building tool and development server
 - MySQL Database that saves logs and devices
 - Rust based device simulation via MQTT